rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

    - Bryan’s practice test on Udemy.
 As the reviews say, this is indeed pretty close to the exam.
    - I love the flashcards generated by Google NoteBookLM using sources mentioned plus the official exam list.
    - Practice helps.
 Andrew's follow alongs are pretty good.
-   - Familiarize yourself with HCP cloud options by inspecting the settings at the Org and Workspace level.
+   - Familiarize yourself with HCP Terraform, find the options by inspecting the settings at the Org and Workspace level.

 ### Etc
   - Spacelift and Env0 provides good articles on Terraform.
 If you find these sources in your search result, go for them.